 What Your Doctor Will Check

-She'll consider certain details about you, like your age and whether you’re in menopause.
-She'll also check into things about your breast cancer, such as the size of the tumor and whether it has spread.
+They'll consider certain details about you, like your age and whether you’re in menopause.
+They'll also check into things about your breast cancer, such as the size of the tumor and whether it has spread.

 The goal is to stop the high-risk cancers before they come back, says Elizabeth Anne Comen, MD, a medical oncologist at Memorial Sloan Kettering Cancer Center in New York.
 She treats people with breast cancer.